iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Very useful; a lot of real time info.<br> :date: __2021-03-15 04:10:51__

 > Seriously necessary valued.
 Weather, w possible empending disasters, & worse, necessary notification.<br> :date: __2021-03-14 20:57:43__

-> Great to have when need to apply for emergency mishaps.
-Never know, but great to have.<br> :date: __2021-03-10 15:18:59__